Zerotistic/auto-ropper/README.md

 # Auto-pwner
-pwn is annoying so i made a tool for it
+pwn is annoying so i made a tool for it<br>
+i'm probably giving up on this project but pull requests are welcome

 # install
 ```